nicoaugereau/cypress-visual-testing/README.md

 Install:

-Download the zip file in the release.
+Download the tar.gz file in the release and unzip in your root repository.

 ```sh
 $ npm install cypress-visual-regression.tar